-- 1. Traffic Impact Fees and the "Development Agreement" will not minimize impacts to the area. - a.
-Traffic Impact Fees will not be used for the Emmett Rd. and Hwy.
-44 intersection.
+1. Traffic Impact Fees and the "Development Agreement" will not minimize impacts to the area.

-Canyon Highway District No. 4 (CHD4) issued its Mid-Star Service Area Capital Improvements Plan on May 7, 2022.
-Within that plan is a statement on page 29 stating that impact fees should address the following critera:
+Canyon Highway District No. 4 (CHD4) issued its Mid-Star Service Area Capital Improvements Plan on May 7, 2022.2 Within that plan is a statement on page 29 stating that impact fees should address the following critera: